 I am currently a college student pursuing a Mechanical Engineering degree at California State Polytechnic University, Pomona.
 I believe in the saying, "If you're the smartest one in the room, then you're in the wrong room."
 I believe that education never ends and one should never stop learning.
 I have been tutoring math at my college since my freshman year and I love helping students understand mathematical concepts.
 I like to apply math to everyday concepts such as pizzas, pies, and shopping to make concepts easier to understand.

-California State University-Fullerton - Current Undergrad, Mechanical Engineering
+Undergraduate Degree: California State University-Fullerton - Current Undergrad, Mechanical Engineering

 What might you do in a typical first session with a student?